Chart Color Schemes

 In terms of cultural diversity, Red Hill records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Red Hill's population showed higher-than-average linguistic diversity, with 10.9% speaking a language other than English at home, and 22.6% born overseas.
-Christianity was the predominant religion in Red Hill, comprising 39.6% of its population.
-While this figure is not notably different from Greater Brisbane's overall rate, Judaism had an overrepresentation in Red Hill with 0.1%, compared to the region's 0.1%.
+Red Hill has a higher than average cultural diversity, with 10.9% of its population speaking a language other than English at home and 22.6% born overseas.
+Christianity is the predominant religion in Red Hill, accounting for 39.6% of its population.
+Notably, Judaism is overrepresented in Red Hill compared to Greater Brisbane, comprising 0.1% versus 0.1%.

 Frequently Asked Questions - Diversity